Want to follow along with this writing? Sign up Today, it's free and easy

 Readers love heroes and detest villains, but nobody bothers about Narry.
 In a fit of anger, he decides to leave and seek adventure in the real world.
 Will he succeed?

-12 months ago Eastlyn Ullmann said:
+about 1 year ago Eastlyn Ullmann said:

 Wow!
 I loved this!

-over 1 year ago Kelsey Williams said:
+almost 2 years ago Kelsey Williams said:

 I really love Narry.
 I like the tone you went with, and I think it fits.
 In most places it flows pretty well, but there are some awkward moments and grammatical issues that could be reworked without changing the tone.
 I'd go back over it for comma splices; your third paragraph started with one.
 In the first sentence your verb tense changes, from "decided" to "he's had."
 That would just be "he'd had," so a really easy fix.
 Also with things like being "pushed... upon the floor", I would simplify it.
 "To the floor," instead of upon.
 Other than editing for flow, it works really well as is, because you've written it in Narry's voice.

 Very, very heartwarming character you have here.
 Change nothing about Narry, he's very endearing!

 There are a few grammatical things that I'd like to point out?
 Mostly stylistic but they're not errors, it's up to you if you'd like to change them or not!

 "...he did truly believe he knew much of the world..."
 I think by putting in "..he truly believed he knew much of the world..." brings out the voice you introduce in the first paragraph.
 A tired, hopeful voice looking for a kind of hope.
 It adds a certain taste to the past tense.